 To disseminate the latest knowledge and build the leadership of the field, NIOST produces a wide array of research and technical papers, assessment and training tools, and publications.
 NIOST offers pertinent information and ideas on the listserv, SAC-L, and the NIOST web-site and contributes columns to national publications for practitioners and policy makers.

 Raising the Bar but Keeping the Heart

 This eight-minute video provides an overview of how the out-of-school-time (OST) field has evolved over the past few decades, with a specific examination of how scholars and trainers at NIOST have been integrally tied to this advancement.
 Professionals in the before- and afterschool world share their perspectives on workforce development, program quality, and the benefits of OST programming.
-As Ellen Gannett, director of NIOST, notes, it's essential that administrators, educators, and policy makers continue to raise the bar while "keeping the heart" central in OST.
+As Ellen Gannett, former director of NIOST, notes, it's essential that administrators, educators, and policy makers continue to raise the bar while "keeping the heart" central in OST.

 Please visit our homepage at: